i-love-automation/.github/profile/README.md

-# My awesome github organization:  !
+# My awesome github organization: i-love-automation !

 A brief description of your project would do wonders here !